 About The School of Continuing Education

-Continuing Education courses have attendance requirements, and also require satisfactory completion of the course objectives in order for students to receive a certificate of successful completion.
+Continuing Education courses have attendance requirements, and also require the satisfactory completion of the course objectives in order for students to receive a certificate of successful completion.

 Continuing Education Units (CEUs)

 One CEU is 10 contact hours of successful participation/completion in an organized continuing education experience under responsible sponsorship, capable direction and qualified instruction.
 CEUs are not substituted for college credit hours, but rather are a means of reporting continuing education activities.
 Transcripts listing CEU credits satisfactorily completed are available on request.
 CEUs are recognized internationally as a measure of substantial professional education and training.

 Every effort is made to begin and hold a class at the designated time.
 Each class is contingent on the required minimum number of students.
 Occasionally, extenuating circumstances arise requiring cancellation or delay.
 In such cases, we attempt to notify all students by telephone.

 Houston Community College reserves the right, when necessary to cancel classes, alter schedules, or substitute instructors.